How Wetsuits Work -

 Wetsuit Materials Explained -

-For both types I and II, we use only closed-cell neoprene that is completely water-proof.
+For both types, we use only closed-cell neoprene that is completely water-proof.

 TO SHED WATER

 Wetsuit Seams Explained -